Fauci warns again about the US reopening as more evidence emerges of virus's early spread

 Ohio will soon conduct 1,200 voluntary antibody tests to help it understand how many people already were infected without knowing it, Acton said.
 Some state and county governments, including Illinois' Cook County, have said they're reviewing deaths as far back as late last year to see whether they could be connected to the virus.

-On Tuesday morning, the nation's top infectious disease expert warned senators of serious consequences for states reducing social distancing restrictions ahead of federally suggested milestones, even with the pandemic already having claimed more than 80,000 lives in the US.
+On Tuesday, the nation's top infectious disease expert warned senators of serious consequences for states reducing social distancing restrictions ahead of federally suggested milestones, even with the pandemic already having claimed more than 80,000 lives in the US.

 Those milestones, which the White House recommended in mid-April, include a downward trajectory in virus cases for 14 days and a robust testing program in place for at-risk health care workers.

-"What we need to hear from him is, how careful should we be?"
-Senate Minority Leader Chuck Schumer told CNN's "New Day" Tuesday before the hearing.
-"And he seems to indicate ... we have to be very careful.
-They (the Trump administration) don't have adequate testing (set up)."

-Witnesses are making appearances remotely because they're self-isolating or self-quarantining after contact with people who tested positive for coronavirus.
+Witnesses made appearances remotely because they're self-isolating or self-quarantining after contact with people who tested positive for coronavirus.

-Ahead of Tuesday's testimony, 54% of Americans say the US government is doing a poor job preventing the spread of Covid-19, according to a new CNN poll.
+Ahead of the testimony, 54% of Americans say the US government is doing a poor job preventing the spread of Covid-19, according to a new CNN poll.

 Don't expect a vaccine for the upcoming school year, Fauci says